oroinc/documentation/user/back-office/system/integrations/ldap-integration.rst

      .. image:: /user/img/system/integrations/ldap/ldap_role_mapping_add_role.png

-9. Once the integration is established, user profiles are imported to the Oro application and users will be able to use their usual credentials to log into the Oro application.
+9. Once the integration is established, user profiles are imported to the Oro application, and users will be able to use their usual credentials to log into the Oro application.

 .. note::